Realizability: Example: Kleene's 1945-realizability

 More such properties are obtained involving Harrop formulas.

 Later developments

 Kreisel introduced modified realizability, which uses typed lambda calculus as the language of realizers.
 Modified realizability is one way to show that Markov's principle is not derivable in intuitionistic logic.
 On the contrary, it allows to constructively justify the principle of independence of premise:

 $(A \rightarrow \exists x\;P(x)) \rightarrow \exists x\;(A \rightarrow P(x))$.

 Relative realizability is an intuitionist analysis of computable or computably enumerable elements of data structures that are not necessarily computable, such as computable operations on all real numbers when reals can be only approximated on digital computer systems.

 Classical realizability was introduced by Krivine and extends realizability to classical logic.
 It furthermore realizes axioms of Zermelo–Fraenkel set theory.
 Understood as a generalization of Cohen’s forcing, it was used to provide new models of set theory.

-Linear realizability extends realizability techniques to linear logic.
-The term was coined by Seiller to encompass several constructions, such as geometry of interaction models, ludics, interaction graphs models.

 Use in proof mining

 Realizability is one of the methods used in proof mining to extract concrete "programs" from seemingly non-constructive mathematical proofs.
 Program extraction using realizability is implemented in some proof assistants such as Rocq.